Subsquares in random Latin rectangles: Background

 \begin{thm} Let $\mathbf{N}$ denote the number of intercalates in a random Latin square of order $n$. \begin{itemize} \item The expected value of $\mathbf{N}$ is $(1+o(1))n^2/4$, \item $\Pr(\mathbf{N} \leq (1-\delta)n^2/4) = \exp(-\Theta(n^2))$ for every $\delta \in (0, 1]$, \item $\Pr(\mathbf{N} \geq (1+\delta)n^2/4) = \exp(-\Theta(n^{4/3}\log n))$ for every $\delta>0$. \end{itemize} \end{thm}

-Much less is known about subsquares of order $3$ or more in random Latin squares.
-In 1999, McKay and Wanless~\cite{manysubsq} conjectured that a random Latin square of order $n$ asymptotically almost surely has no proper subsquare of order $4$ or more.
-They proved that with probability $1-o(1)$, a random Latin square of order $n$ has no subsquare of order $n/2$.
-After two decades of no progress on the original conjecture, two research groups recently managed to independently prove it for large subsquares.
+After two decades of no progress on the McKay-Wanless conjectures, two research groups recently managed to settle the case of large subsquares.
 Divoux, Kelly, Kennedy and Sidhu~\cite{subsqrandom} proved that there is a constant $K>0$ such that asymptotically almost all Latin squares of order $n$ contain no proper subsquare of order $K(n\log n)^{1/2}$ or more.
+They also showed that for $k\le(1/2-o(1))n$, a random $k\times n$ Latin rectangle contains no proper subsquare of order $4$ or more with probability $1-o(1)$, and that $\E_3(k,n)=(1+o(1))\binom{k}{3}/(3n^3)$ and $\E_2(k,n)=\binom k2(1/2+o(1))$.
+They conjectured that these results hold for all $k\le n$, generalising the conjectures made by McKay and Wanless \cite{manysubsq}.

-Gill, Mammoliti and Wanless~\cite{canonicallabel} showed that for any $\epsilon>0$, asymptotically almost all Latin squares contain no proper subsquare of order $n^{1/2}\log^{1/2+\epsilon} n$ or more.
+Independently, Gill, Mammoliti and Wanless~\cite{canonicallabel} showed that for any $\epsilon>0$, asymptotically almost all Latin squares contain no proper subsquare of order $n^{1/2}\log^{1/2+\epsilon} n$ or more.
 They also proved that their result implies that isomorphism for Latin squares can be tested in average case polynomial time.

 We now give some definitions which we will need to prove \tref{t:main}.
 Let $u$ and $v$ be positive integers.
 We denote the set $\{1, 2, \ldots, u\}$ by $[u]$.
 Let $A$ be a $u \times v$ matrix.
 We will index the rows of $A$ by $[u]$ and the columns of $A$ by $[v]$.
 This convention will be adopted throughout this paper, unless stated otherwise.
 A pair $(i, j) \in [u] \times [v]$ is a \emph{cell} of $A$ and a triple $(i, j, A_{i, j})$ is an \emph{entry} of $A$.
 Let $I \subseteq [u]$ and $J \subseteq [v]$.
-We denote by $A[I, J]$ the submatrix of $A$ induced by the rows in $I$ and the columns in $J$.
+We denote by $A[I,J]$ the submatrix of $A$ induced by the rows in $I$ and the columns in $J$.